mbodiai/embdata/README.md

 - Representation of time series data with optional frequency information
 - Methods for statistical analysis, visualization, and manipulation
 - Support for resampling and filtering operations
+- Support for minmax, standard, and PCA transformations

 ### Usage Example
 ```python